Research and Waves

 Attune website-platform release [ https://attune.researchandwaves.net ]

-We gladly announce our new record release as the Research and Waves collective titled ɅV – A Sound Writing Tool and authored by Andreas Bülhoff & Marc Matter.
-The record will be released together with the new website-platform Attune which, as a starting point, presents audio visual contributions from authors selected by Research and Waves that respond to the record release.
+Record release as the Research and Waves collective titled ɅV – A Sound Writing Tool and authored by Andreas Bülhoff & Marc Matter.
+The record was released together with the new website-platform Attune which, as a starting point, presents audio visual contributions from authors selected by Research and Waves that respond to the record release.

-Throughout the evening there will be a few performative moments performed live by Andreas Bülhoff & Marc Matter as well as diverse forms of previewing the pre-produced content of the website platform.
-These commissioned online contributions come from Amina Abbas-Nazari, Jorge Vega, Claudia Salamanca, Kazehito Seki, Branka Čolić and Paul Michael von Ganski as part of SEX (artists will not be present).
+Throughout the evening there were performative moments performed live by Andreas Bülhoff & Marc Matter as well as diverse forms of previewing the pre-produced content of the website platform.
+These commissioned online contributions come from Amina Abbas-Nazari, Jorge Vega, Claudia Salamanca, Kazehito Seki, Branka Čolić and Paul Michael von Ganski as part of SEX.
 Read more below.

 ɅV (phonetic transcription for ‹of› or ‹off›) is a twelve-inch vinyl record consisting of spoken words, which can be used as a DJ-tool to compose an artificial dialogue. ɅV is at the same time a post-digital take on sound poetry as it is created due to the current landscape of online debates and their ideologies.
 It makes use of 32 monosyllabic words on each side which were collected from the website of the New York Times (newspaper, formal language, mainstream, liberal) and a subforum of the 4chan messageboard entitled Politically Incorrect (online messageboard, informal language, subculture, reactionary) in winter 2018/19.
 Recited by two synthetic voices, these platforms mirror two opposing extremes of current online debate in the materiality of a vinyl record.
 The selection of words made by the two artists is avoiding hate speech.
 SWR broadcast ɅV from Mar 3, 2020 https://bit.ly/3hxXYmk